hasura/graphql-engine/docs/graphql/manual/deployment/docker/index.rst

   .. tab:: Docker for Mac

-     Use ``host.docker.internal`` as hostname to access the host's Postgres service.
+     Use ``docker.for.mac.host.internal`` as hostname to access the host's Postgres service.

      This is what your command should look like: